 In addition to our surgical team, you will benefit from the expertise of our Orthopaedic Medical Optimization Program, which consists of medical doctors and advanced practice providers trained to maximize your outcomes and make your surgical experience as safe as possible.

-- Accelerated Discharge Program
+- Accelerated Recovery Program

 We understand your goal is to return to your normal activities with as little pain as possible as quickly as possible.
 The WVU Medicine Center for Joint Replacement has developed an accelerated recovery program that allows some patients (hip or knee) to return home the same day as their total joint replacement.
 Our highly trained nursing staff, dedicated physical therapist, and multimodal anesthesia regimen provides you with effective pain control, rapid mobilization, and a safe discharge to return home.